franklin02/ML-BDSO/USER MANUAL.md

 ## Contact

-For further assistance, contact [your.email@example.com].
+For further assistance, contact [yanglufrank@boisestate.edu].
 ```

 ---

-This **USER_MANUAL.md** provides detailed setup instructions, descriptions of each step in the framework, explanations for visualizations, and troubleshooting tips.
+This **USER_MANUAL.md** provides detailed setup instructions, descriptions of each step in the framework,
+explanations for visualizations, and troubleshooting tips.
 Let me know if further customization is needed!